outpost-os/sentry-kernel/doc/concepts/concepts/events.rst

      event being encoded as a datagram, using a dedicated event header
    * The job parse and react the event frame received

-The lonely exception to this standard behavior are :ref:`Shared Memories <shm_principles>`, built for performance.
+The only exception to this standard behavior are :ref:`Shared Memories <shm_principles>`, built for performance.

 .. _event header: